Thomasines

 Thomasine is a name given to a Syrian Christian group that originated in the first or the second century, who especially revered the apostle Thomas and some scholars speculate to have written the gospel of Thomas.
 They did not refer to their writing on the life of Jesus as an "εὐαγγέλιον" (euangélion); rather they seem to have preferred the word logia, meaning a book of sayings, as both the genre of their work which makes their approach different from the other early Christian authors.
 The group was said to have held esoteric, mystical, and ascetic ideas.
-Some have associated them with the proto-Gnostics.
+Some have associated them with the Proto-Gnostics.
 However modern critics have disputed their affiliation with Gnosticism, especially because they lack many uniquely Gnostic beliefs.

 History

 According to one view the Thomasines were an early group that questioned the authority of the Jerusalem church and the apostle James, with the Thomasine church beginning around the middle of the first century in Syria.

-Elaine Pagels dates the Thomasine community to around the time of the Gospel of John’s compilation (AD 70–110), as the Gospel of John appears to contain "anti-Thomasine" elements and the Johannine community may have splintered off from the same group as the Thomasine.
-Though minority views support the Thomasines being a second century Proto-Gnostic sect.
+Elaine Pagels dates the Thomasine community to around the time of the Gospel of John’s compilation (AD 70–110), and contends that the Gospel of John appears to contain "anti-Thomasine" elements and that the Johannine community may have splintered off from the same group, although in the 21st century there has been increasing skepticism of the existence of a separate Johannine community.
+Most scholars date Thomas to the second century, after the composition of the canonical gospels.